 Unlike the original Toyota Prius, the Toyota Prius Plug-In can be recharged by plugging into a standard wall outlet or electric vehicle charging station.
 In an electric vehicle (EV) mode, the Prius Plug-In has a range of up to 24 km, after which the hybrid system functions as normal, using both ICE and electric motors to run the vehicle.
 Depending on how long your commute is, and with proper management, you could theoretically run the Toyota Prius Plug-In without spending a cent on gasoline.

 At first, the Toyota Prius was seen as an oddity, which had space for up to four or five passengers, but was not a very good performer on the road.
 On the other hand, it did have an excellent fuel economy rating of 5.7ℓ/100km.
-Toyota product continues to improve, and the second and third generations of the Toyota Prius consume as little as 4.7ℓ/100km.
-In fact, the 2015 Toyota Prius is expected to consume less than 4.3ℓ/100km.
+This Toyota product continues to improve, and the second and third generations of the Toyota Prius consume as little as 4.7ℓ/100km.
 Of course, the Toyota Prius was only the first, and today, Toyota and Lexus combined have more than 20 HEV variants, from compact hatchbacks to full-size luxury sedans, as well as performance crossover SUVs.